Bare Metal Kafka Using KRaft

 The hardening chiefly consists of privilege restrictions configured with User=, Group=, CapabilityBoundingSet= or the various file system namespacing options (such as PrivateDevices=, PrivateTmp=), control of privileges, private temporary directories made inaccessible to other services, and prevention of explicit kernel module loading.

-Create a similar file for Broker 2.
+Create a similar file for Broker 2, and so on.
 Remember to change the properties file name.

 Enable & Start